Mohamad2881/Optical-Mark-Recognition/README.md

 # Optical-Mark-Recognition
-simpple omr grading system that marks the grades of an exam based on predifined answers (CSV file) and save the user answers into a csv file.
+simple omr grading system that marks the grades of an exam based on predifined answers (CSV file) and save the user answers into a csv file.

 ## Sample Output